pretorh/tests-kubernetes/rolling-updates/README.md

 kubectl get pods
 ```

-a new pod is started while the previous is running, and the old one terminates afterwards
+A new pod is started while the previous is running, and the old one terminates afterwards.

+But because of the delay in the new pod, it is `Running`, but the server is not yet ready.

-but some of the requests fail
+Some of the requests fail

 ## invalid image